-- 2.37.
-In the Belfast City Centre Regeneration and Investment Strategy, September 2015, one of the core policies for the city is to increase the residential population.
-As the population increases across the city, this will no doubt lead to greater demands upon the need for more energy usage and the need to install and improve upon telecommunications. - 2.38.
-Therefore, council should account for this within the LDP and aim to try and increase and offer energy supplies in the most sustainable approaches, which will also help address targets set by EU (EU Renewable Energy Directive Directive 2009/28/EC) of achieving 20% energy consumption in 2020 through renewable energy.
+- 2.41 In the Belfast City Centre Regeneration and Investment Strategy, September 2015, one of the core policies for the city is to increase the residential population.
+As the population increases across the city, this will no doubt lead to greater demands upon the need for more energy usage and the need to install and improve upon telecommunications. - 2.42 Therefore, council has accounted for this within the LDP with an aim to try and increase and offer energy supplies in the most sustainable approaches, which will also help address targets set by EU (EU Renewable Energy Directive Directive 2009/28/EC) of achieving 20% energy consumption in 2020 through renewable energy.
 Stormont Executive has set a target of having 40% of electricity generation from renewables by 2020.